directus/directus/contributing.md

 ### Document the Project

-[The Directus Docs](https://github.com/directus/docs) are a living document that can always be improved on.
+The [Directus Docs](https://github.com/directus/docs) are living documents that can always be improved on.
 Notice any parts of the docs in dire need of some tender love and care?
 Feel free to open a Pull Request!

 ### Helping Others